How Do I Close Out a 401K Account?

 If you begin work for a new employer that offers its own 401(k) plan, you can perform a trustee-to-trustee transfer of the assets from your old 401(k) to the new company's plan.
 The steps for this are similar to those for an IRA rollover, except that your new company's plan administrator or human resources department will help with the transfer.
 Generally, you can transfer funds immediately upon beginning work, and you're not subject to any waiting periods that the company requires for plan participation.
 You also might be eligible for plan loans under the new employer's plans, whereas a transfer to an IRA isn't eligible for loans.

-Special Rules if 55
+Special Rules If You're at Least 55

-If you terminated employment for any reason with a company, and you're 55 or older, you can withdraw money from your 401(k) without the usual 10 percent penalty.
+If you terminated employment for any reason with a company and you're 55 or older, you can withdraw money from your 401(k) without the usual 10 percent penalty.
 By requesting a withdrawal of the entire balance, you can close your account.
 But keep in mind that you'll still pay taxes on the entire withdrawal, at the regular income tax rate.